 Willa Damien is the Co-Director and founder of The Dance Loft.
 She studied at the School of American Ballet, the Julliard School, and with Andre Eglevsky.
 She was a soloist with the Eglevsky Ballet Company before moving to Belgium where she appeared as a soloist with the Royal Opera of Ghent, the Ballet of Flanders of Antwerp, and Bejarts Ballet of the 20th Century.
 Her teaching experience includes classes given at the Royal Opera of Ghent in Belgium, at her own studio in Ghent, and at various schools on Long Island.
 Her students have continued on to the School of American Ballet, Joffrey's, Alvin Ailey, the Bolshoi School in Moscow, professional dance companies, and professional theater.
 She founded The Dance Loft in 1984, and it is a recognized leader in dance education on Long Island's South Shore.

 Brooke Robyn Dairman is the Co-Director of The Dance Loft.
 An accomplished professional dancer, musical theater actress, and choreographer, she has held leading roles regionally, Off-Broadway, and in five national tours.
 Brooke began her career dancing with several New York City-based modern and jazz dance companies but transitioned to the world of musical theater in 2007 to capitalize on her versatility as an actress and singer.
 Highlights of her musical theater career include playing Tiger Lily and understudying Peter in the national tour of Peter Pan, performing as Minnie Fay opposite Sally Struthers in the 50th Anniversary National Tour of Hello, Dolly!, and portraying June in Gypsy.
 Brooke choreographed the 2011 national tour of All Shook Up as well as several professional regional productions that received critical acclaim.
 Additionally, she has served as dance captain and assistant to several Broadway choreographers.
-She is a member of the Actors' Equity Association (AEA), the union for professional stage actors, and continues to perform professionally.
-It is this very connection to the performing arts industry that allows Brooke to bring in the highest caliber of teaching talent to the Dance Loft.
-Brooke has been affiliated with the Dance Loft for over seventeen years, and the ballet training she received from Willa Damien as a young dancer was instrumental in launching her successful career.
+She is a member of the Actors' Equity Association (AEA)—the union for professional stage actors.
+Brooke has been affiliated with the Dance Loft since she was a teenager, and the ballet training she received from Willa Damien as a young dancer was instrumental in launching her successful career.
 Brooke has taught master classes throughout the country and is known for her patience, energy, and passion as a teacher.
 She is a double Ivy League graduate, having received her BA with honors from the University of Pennsylvania and her Masters from Columbia University.
 Visit Brooke's website for more information.

-Lisa Rohinsky is a professional musical theatre actress and dancer.
+Lisa Bronshteyn is a professional musical theatre actress and dancer.
+She is the Co-Director of The Dance Loft's competition program and serves as Associate Director of the studio at large.
 She has appeared on Broadway in the revival of Gypsy starring Patti LuPone and has toured the U.S. with the national touring companies of White Christmas and Hello, Dolly!
 She has also worked at several regional theatres throughout the country.
 Lisa began dancing at the age of four and grew up in the competition world where she won numerous titles and overall high scores as both a dancer and choreographer.
 She received her BFA in musical theatre from Pennsylvania State University and is a member of AEA.
 She is thrilled to bring her years of experience in the dance and theatre world to The Dance Loft!

 Victor Sho is an accomplished dancer, choreographer, actor, model, and instructor who teaches regularly at the world famous Broadway Dance Center in New York City.
 Victor was born in Lagos, Nigeria, and was raised in the Bronx since the age of two.
 Victor still resides in the Bronx, the birthplace of Hip-Hop.
 As a choreographer, Victor's work with The P.L.A.Y.E.R.S.
 Step Dance Company has been featured on America's Got Talent, NACA step tour, and 106 & Park.
 He has also worked on industrials for L'Oreal Matrix, AT&T, US Bank, and Tracee Ellis Ross' Fashion Forward Event.
 In addition, Victor has choreographed for commercials and videos for the GMHC (with Bank of America), Chrisette Michelle, Bella (of Fire and Reason), and Ninewest to name a few.
 Victor's talents as a dancer have led him to perform in commercials and industrials for Old Navy, Bloomingdales, Crest, Oral B, Samsung, Jamba Juice, Target, Moncler, Tommy Hilfiger, and Hermes.
 He has worked on Madonna's Give Me All Your Love video featuring Nikki Minaj and MIA.
 His tours include Crystal Waters' world tour and Alicia Keys' Keys in A Minor tour.
 He has worked on Comedy Central as a principal dancer in skits with Steve Carell, Stephen Colbert, and Jon Stewart, and has been featured on SNL several times as a principle dancer.
 Victor recently worked with Rihanna on her Robin Hood Charity Concert and with J. Lo on her L'Oreal commercial.
 In addition to his successful dance and choreography career, Victor is an accomplished actor, director, and model.
 For his full bio, videos, and more, please visit www.VictorSho.com.